ietf-wg-ppm/draft-ietf-ppm-dap-taskprov/draft-wang-ppm-dap-taskprov.md

 Upon receiving a `TaskConfig` from the Author, the Collector first decides whether to opt into the task as described in {{provisioning-a-task}}.
-If the Collector opts out, it MUST NOT attempt to upload reports for the task.
+If the Collector opts out, it MUST NOT attempt to issue collect requests for the task.

 Otherwise, once opted in, the Collector MAY begin to issue collect requests for the task.
 The task ID for each request MUST be derived from the `TaskConfig` as